 Sound effects are good, soundtrack is great, voice acting is mostly terrible.
 It’s a tragedy when you get a good story with poor voice acting, but Lost Alpha fails on both regards so I don’t know what to call it.

 S.T.A.L.K.E.R.
-Lost Alpha is one of the most ambitious games made on no budget, along with Underhell.
+Lost Alpha is one of the most ambitious mods, along with Underhell.
 Lost Alpha and all its ambition comes in with many flaws and some strange, controversial, and contradictory design choices.
 They tried to explain the story more, but ended up deviating from the original script too much and writing a terrible conclusion.
 They improved the gameplay mechanics and the amount of detail on each and every level, but decided to make the levels empty and have nothing to do.
 As with S.T.A.L.K.E.R.
 Shadow of Chernobyl, which Lost Alpha is a remake of, LA shows tremendous potential, but doesn’t fully reach it.